 Over the past year, the sheer number of privacy and data security breaches has been staggering.
 Not only did they involve more high-profile companies, the methods they used to sow havoc also multiplied with some leading to subsequent, more damaging breaches.

-A chair of Goodwin’s Privacy + Cybersecurity Practice, identified five of the biggest privacy and data security scams from this past year.
+A chair of Goodwin’s Data, Privacy and Cybersecurity Practice, identified five of the biggest privacy and data security scams from this past year.
 Here, she discusses some of the latest ways hackers and scammers can infiltrate even the most carefully protected companies and compromise sensitive information.

 The W-2 Scam